Free

 In our warming and warring world, these mangoes must not be taken for granted.
 Climate change and geopolitical tensions are very real threats to the industry, the culture, and the livelihoods of the people involved.

-Giant Mango Box is the installation that has come out of this project.
-A 14x scale replica made from timber and vinyl, it pays tribute to the ubiquitous packaging in which the mangoes arrive.
+The core of the installation was the Giant Mango Box, a 14x scale replica made from timber and vinyl, which paid tribute to the ubiquitous cardboard packaging used to import honey mangoes from Pakistan.
 The construction of the artwork was supported by Raven Staging in Undercliffe.

-Featured inside the box are three short films, directed and edited by Haider Mahboob.
-Each film is focused on a different perspective from within the trade.
-These are extracts from an upcoming documentary which will be available online later this year.
+Featured inside the box were three short films, directed and edited by Haider Mahboob.
+Each film was focused on a different perspective from within the trade.
+These were extracts from an then upcoming documentary.

 Pictured: Giant Mango Box.
 Leeds Road Festival, BD3 2025